 Thank you to David for leading the walk today.

-Members Monthly Walk – Lough Boora Discovery Park – 22nd September 2018
+Members and Friends Monthly Walk – Lough Boora Discovery Park – 22nd September 2018

 On Saturday, September the 22nd, we made our way to County Offaly and Lough Boora Discovery Park (www.loughboora.com) for our members’ walk.
 There we were warmly welcomed with tea and fresh country scones, compliments of our hosts, Bord na Mona.
 Paul Riordan, a society member and veteran of the Camino, welcomed us to the park.
 Paul introduced Tom and Sean who explained the origins of the park and the co-operative efforts of Bord na Mona and the local community in developing the bog as a sculpture park and wildlife sanctuary along with numerous walking and cycling trails.